Table of Contents Show

 1.2.
 Pinnacle Peak Trail

-The Pinnacle Peak Trail is a popular, well-kept trail that provides breathtaking vistas of North Scottsdale.
+The Pinnacle Peak Trail is a popular, well-kept trail providing breathtaking North Scottsdale vistas.

-One of the greatest treks in Phoenix for novices looking for something a little more difficult is this one; throughout several miles, you’ll gain more than 1,000 feet of elevation.
+One of the greatest treks in Phoenix for novices looking for something a little more difficult is this one; you’ll gain more than 1,000 feet of elevation for several miles.
 The trail’s highlight is the stunning desert wildflowers that bloom in March, April, and early May.

 Nothing is more beautiful than the orange, yellow, purple, and pink blooming against the Arizona sky’s brilliant blue.
-These lovely wildflowers are a big reason I love Phoenix in the spring (despite what my seasonal allergies might think).
+These lovely wildflowers are a big reason everyone loves Phoenix in the spring.

 This trail is wonderful for running, bird watching, family trekking, hiking, and enjoying the flowers.
 Unfortunately, dogs are not permitted on this walk.
 There are plenty of other fantastic walks you can take your dog on, so don’t worry!